Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 ### Guideline 3: Attaching the Content to Slots

-To give clearer semantic meaning to the content of one application when mixing with other applications, explicit slot names are used.
-When not using explicit slot names, the elements at the root will get implicit slot names and look like this: `<slot name="MyApp/0"></slot>`, the zero is simply the index of the element in the view.
-With an explicit slot name, it becomes much clearer what kind of element it is: `<slot name="MyApp/MainHeadline"></slot>`.

-Slot names are added as attributes to the elements like so: `<button slot="MyApp/SubmitButton">Submit</button>`.
+To have better flexibility in blending - to be able to distribute an element individually - the element needs to be assigned to a [named slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot#named-slot), like `<button slot="myapp/submitbutton">Submit</button>`.
+Such an element could be distributed via `<slot name="myapp/submitbutton"></slot>` in the Shadow DOM.
+Please prefix a slot name with the app name, to avoid collisions.

+When no slot name is provided for an element it will be distributed in ["default slot"](https://w3c.github.io/webcomponents/spec/shadow/#shadow-tree-slots): `<slot></slot>`.
+Please note, that text nodes will also be distributed there.

 ### Guideline 4: Create the Layout in `declarative-shadow-dom`

 As outlined in guideline 1, the layout of the HTML view should be included within the `<template is="declarative-shadow-dom">`.

-There is one exception to this, if the default layout of the content equals the targeted look, both slot attributes and `declarative-shadow-dom` can be omitted.
+There is one exception to this.
+Both slot attributes and `declarative-shadow-dom` can be omitted if the view contains only non-visual elements, or all elements should be distributed bulked together in default slot.
+The latter is rarely the case but may be useful for example for prototyping.

-The following syntax is used to distribute the content in the Shadow DOM: `<slot name="AppName/ElementName"></slot>`.
+The [`<slot>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) is used to distribute the content in the Shadow DOM: `<slot name="appname/elementname"></slot>`.

 Consider the following HTML view definition: